Sponsor: University of Oxford

 Stage 2: Secondary objectives:

-- To evaluate safety, overall survival and resection rates with the addition of nelfinavir to CRT
+- To evaluate safety, overall survival, resection rates and compliance with the addition of nelfinavir to CRT

-- To study the effect of increasing radiotherapy dose schedule on progression free survival and resection rates
+- To study the effect of increasing radiotherapy dose schedule on progression free survival, resection rates, and safety

-- To evaluate safety and efficacy with the addition of CRT.
+- To evaluate safety, efficacy and compliance with the addition of CRT.

-- To measure CA19-9 level, local control rate for each arm
+- To measure CA19-9 level, 1-year local control rate for each arm

 - To determine objective disease response rate for each arm